JolijnErven/Goat_imputation_manuscript/validation_genotypes/README.md

 # VCF Validation and Concordance Pipeline

-This directory contains scripts that process VCF files to calculate concordance, false positive/negative rates, and generate PFR (Posterior Filter Rate) plots.
+This directory contains scripts that process VCF files to calculate concordance, false positive/negative rates, and generate plots.
 The pipeline consists of three primary stages:

 ---